Jashwanthm11031/OCS-room-booking/README.md

 # OCS IITH Room Booking System

-A full-stack room booking system for the Office of Career Services at IIT Hyderabad.
+A full stack room booking system for the Office of Career Services at IIT Hyderabad.

 ## Tech Stack